David-EstradaSD/David-EstradaSD/README.md

 ## I'm Dave.
 Welcome to my GitHub!

-My first _Hello world_ was written in Java and as such, remains my favorite language.
-I am a full-stack developer with experience using SQL, a couple databases and JavaScript (_including several of its frameworks_).
+My first _"Hello World"_ was written in Java and as such, remains my favorite language.
+I am a full-stack developer with experience using SQL, a couple of databases and JavaScript (_including several of its frameworks_).

 If I'm not coding away, I'm most likely at the beach or hiking with my dog.
 I’m open to work and projects, so feel free to reach out!